 Net Sales and Profit Breakdown by Country

-This combined chart represents the accomplishment by sales rep and profit in product level resolution.
-Examine closely the usage of the combined chart because it can be a great benefit for us when we must visualize different kinds of sales information using sales funnel chart.
+This combined chart represents the accomplishment by sales reps and profit in product level resolution.
+Examine the usage of the combined chart closely because it can be a great benefit for us when we visualize different kinds of sales information using a sales funnel chart.

-The third part is a summarizing combined chart like the one introduced in the previous section.
-The difference can be found in the content of the displayed information.
-We can find summed up information regarding the given year’s Sales / Profit.
+The third part summarizes the data using a combined chart.
+But, again, the difference can be found in the content of the displayed information.
+We can find information regarding the given year’s Sales / Profit.
 It is important to note that these numbers contain the achievements of all sales reps of all the countries in the given year, compared by country.

 Product Level Resolution

-The fourth part of our sales tracking template chart is a percentage partition the same as the product level breakdown analysis portrayed in point 1 with the addition of a pie chart we used here.
+The fourth part of our sales tracking template chart is a percentage partition, the same as the product level breakdown analysis portrayed in point 1 with a pie chart we used here.

-You should know about this kind of charts that the use of it is sensible in the case of maximum 3 or 4 categories, if you have more than these it becomes confusing, we recommend you keep this in mind.
+You should know that this kind of chart uses sensible in a maximum of 3 or 4 categories; it becomes confusing if you have more than these.
+So we recommend you keep this in mind.

 Formulas and Functions

-We have talked about a lot of things already, discussed the details of the sales tracker template but we haven’t talked about the formulas that help us summarize data.
-As usual we have placed the calculations on a sheet called ‘calculation’, now let’s review these shortly.
+We have discussed many things and the details of the sales tracker template, but we haven’t discussed the formulas that help us summarize data.
+As usual, we have placed the calculations on a sheet called ‘calculation,’ now, let’s review these shortly.

-For example, in the case of Product 1 we have calculated the Net Sales value as follows.
+For example, in Product 1, we have calculated the Net Sales value as follows.

 The formula sums based on the values of currently portrayed cells in the drop-down list.

-So, in the base chart it looks for dates regarding 2014 in the ‘Dates’ column, then looks for USA in the ‘Country’ column, then for the third condition looks for ‘Jacob’ in the ‘Name’ column.
+So, the base chart looks for dates regarding 2014 in the ‘Dates’ column, then looks for the USA in the ‘Country’ column, and then for the third condition, looks for ‘Jacob’ in the ‘Name’ column.

-If these three conditions met together (as we have mentioned SUMIFS can be used in case of several condition) then it sums up the values from the ‘Net Sales’ column.
-This might seem complicated at first but examine the formula can be seen on the picture.
+If these three conditions are met together (as we have mentioned, SUMIFS can be used for several conditions), then it sums up the values from the ‘Net Sales’ column.
+This might seem difficult initially, but the picture shows the formula.

-To calculate profit, we also use the SUMIFS formula with only that small difference that based on the given criteria now we sum up the values in the ‘Profit / Loss’ column.
+The calculations for Product 2 and Product 3 are similar.
+We also use the SUMIFS formula to calculate profit with only that tiny difference based on the criteria.
+Then, we sum up the values in the ‘Profit / Loss column.

 Tracking Sales Activity using Gauge Charts

-Using sales activity templates, we will create a good looking sales presentation.
-In today’s tutorial we’ll show you how to create a complex presentation.
-The main objects are visualizing 4 products, 3 regions, yearly and detailed data and all of this is on one screen!
+Using sales activity templates, we will create a beautiful sales presentation.
+Today’s tutorial will show you how to create a complex presentation.
+The main objects are visualizing four products, three regions, yearly, and detailed data on one screen!

 The left-side section contains a column chart.
 This displays the chosen product’s yearly sales evolution.
-On the right side there’s the breakdown by regions with the use of three gauges.
+Finally, on the right side, the regions’ breakdown uses three gauges.

 What kind of tools should we use?
-First and foremost, advanced Excel formulas like: MATCH, INDEX and VLOOKUP.
-We calculate partial results on an additional worksheet.
-When we’re done we display the results on the sales activity template.
+First, advanced Excel formulas like MATCH, INDEX, and VLOOKUP.
+Next, we calculate partial results on an additional worksheet.
+Finally, we display the results on the sales activity template.

 Recommended structure for effective analysis

-Let’s see the starting (basic) data!
-The data worksheet contains the starting data and all the calculations that we need.
-On the gauge worksheet stored is the basic information of the speedometers (minimum, maximum and actual values).
-On the main worksheet there are the operational elements and the charts.
-Let’s see in detail the tables found on the data worksheet!
+Let’s see the initial data set!
+The data worksheet contains the initial data set and all the calculations.
+On the gauge worksheet stored is the basic information of the speedometers (minimum, maximum, and actual values).
+On the main worksheet, there are the operational elements and the charts.
+Finally, let’s see the tables on the data worksheet in detail!